What a word. Courage.

 Doesn’t it just make you feel good to say it?
 Courage.
 Courageous.
 I am Courageous.
 Dorothy’s Lion in the Wizard of Oz longed after it in what was a very ironic situation as Lion’s should be the most courageous of them all.
 They are the King of the Jungle, after all.

-Courage was my “word” of 2018.
+Courage is my “word”.
 “What do you mean “word”, Paula?”.
 Stick with me.
 I was tired of the same old resolutions of “don’t do this”, and “you should do that” to start the New Year, so I picked one word that would show itself in all of my actions, and that word was courage.

 It’s from this year-long focus on courage that I believe learned a few things from that could help you cultivate it where you need it.
 Maybe it’s making a big career move, growing your business, or just having a difficult conversation–here’s a few ways to cultivate courage to take action on the things that scare you.

 There’s that tiny little voice or feeling inside of you that tells you when something’s not quite right, or when something is REALLY right, but is going to come at a cost or require you to take a risk.
 That voice and feeling is your intuition, and it should be your best friend.
 Some of us claim to not experience the “gut feeling”, but I don’t wonder if that is because you may have been shutting it up for so long that it just stopped showing up, or you recognize it as the “unrealistic dreamer” in you and pay it no mind.
 I assure you, it’s there.